BigWhaleLabs/metadata-generator/README.md

 # Metadata Generator code

-This repistory is used to be metadata generator for derivatives on selcred.xyz
+This repository is used to be a metadata generator for derivatives on sealcred.xyz

 ## Installation and local launch